 On July 17, from 12:00 until 1:00 pm, in the LINK Research Lab (246 Nedderman Hall),

-Matt Crosslin will deliver the following public presentation,
+Matt Crosslin delivered the following public presentation,

 sponsored by the Center for Research on Teaching and Learning Excellence and the LINK Research Lab: